apereo/cas-webapp-docker/README.md

 * Update the `thekeystore` file with the server certificate and chain if you need access the CAS server via HTTPS.
 * The password for the keystore is `changeit`.
-* The build will automatically copy the keystore file to the image
+* The build will automatically copy the keystore file to the image.
+The embedded container packaged in the overlay is pre-configured to use that keystore for HTTPS requests.
-* The embedded container packaged in the overlay is pre-configured to use that keystore for HTTPS requests.
+* The build will also auto-copy configuration files under the `etc/cas` directory to the corresponding locations inside the image.

 ## Build [![](https://badge.imagelayers.io/apereo/cas:latest.svg)](https://imagelayers.io/?images=apereo/cas:latest 'apereo cas')

 **Make sure** that both `build.sh` and `run.sh` are updated to build the appropriate tag.
 Docker tags **MUST** correspond to CAS server versions.

 **NOTE:** On windows, you may want to run `bash` first so you can execute shell scripts.